mkuangdotcom/PSDA_Project2/README.md

 We conducted multiple statistical analyses, including hypothesis testing, correlation tests, multiple linear regression, ANOVA, and chi-square tests.
 The analyses helped us understand the relationships between life expectancy and various predictors such as GDP, adult mortality, BMI, and HIV/AIDS prevalence.

 ## Reflection
-Through this project, we gained valuable insights into the complex factors affecting life expectancy.
-The integration of diverse variables, including economic and health indicators, highlighted the importance of a holistic approach in public health research.
-The findings underscore the significance of immunization and economic stability in enhancing life expectancy, providing a solid foundation for future policy recommendations.
+Through this project, I gained valuable insights into the complex factors affecting life expectancy.
+Working with real-world data from WHO and the UN challenged me to think critically about the numerous variables that influence health outcomes.
+One of the most significant learnings was understanding the interplay between economic indicators and health metrics.
+For example, the relationship between GDP and life expectancy highlighted how economic stability can directly impact a population's health.

+Furthermore, the project underscored the importance of immunization programs in enhancing life expectancy.
+Analyzing the data showed me how preventative health measures, often taken for granted in more developed countries, are crucial for improving life expectancy in lower-income regions.

+On a technical level, I improved my skills in statistical analysis and data visualization, using tools like regression models and hypothesis testing to derive meaningful conclusions from complex datasets.
+This experience has not only deepened my understanding of statistical methods but also reinforced the importance of a holistic approach in public health research.
+The findings from this project have provided a solid foundation for future policy recommendations and have motivated me to continue exploring the field of data-driven health analytics.

 ## Project Report
 <a href="https://drive.google.com/file/d/11ZobduWWefBJV9tU1ZQMiS9xuIXIfUYb/view?usp=sharing" style="display: inline-block; padding: 10px 20px; font-size: 16px; color: white; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 5px;">View Full Report</a>